KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

 REFS is a regional, convection-allowing ensemble designed to provide probabilistic short-range forecast guidance for high-impact weather across North America.
 It is built on the UFS framework and is intended to replace the legacy HREF, SREF, and NARRE ensemble systems.

-REFS is scheduled to become operational on **October 6, 2026 at 12 UTC** under NWS Service Change Notice 26-48 (May 12, 2026; updated July 6 and August 24, 2026), subject to the standard CWD/ECE postponement contingency, alongside the deterministic [RRFS](../../../nwp_models/regional/usa/rrfs.md).
+REFS is scheduled to become operational on **October 14, 2026 at 12 UTC** under NWS Service Change Notice 26-48 (May 12, 2026; updated July 6, August 24 and September 9, 2026), subject to the standard CWD/ECE postponement contingency, alongside the deterministic [RRFS](../../../nwp_models/regional/usa/rrfs.md).
 A pre-implementation real-time parallel feed has been live since the 12 UTC cycle on **August 12, 2026**, on NOMADS and on AWS S3 via NOAA Open Data Dissemination.
+The five contributing RRFS ensemble members, unavailable through August, began publishing separately on **September 9, 2026** — see [Data availability](#data-availability).

 ---